fugiebam dolorem, abiectionem, ignorantiam. quid in tali animante non mirabile atque laudabile?

 This autobiographical essay speaks of the four apocalyptic riders of Poland, Contempt, Mendacity, Ignorance and Delusion, as they haunted me along the greater part of my life.
 This is only one of the multiple ways in which my personal story might be told; it took this form across the years of the social and cultural downfall of the nation, as I slowly wrote it down in 2015-2018.
 Thus, it is not a futile exercise in speaking poorly of my homeland and people who tried to educate me the best they could; it is an attempt at giving a testimony on the complex ways of arriving at the stage where we actually arrived, individually and collectively.
 As I went on writing, whatever was born under my fingertips tended to grow in bitterness immediately; I tried to introduce some glimpses of optimism, or at least of humour, in order to lighten my text, to make it more readable; all the effort in vain.
 The result is a story of loss, of subsequent losses: of my family, of my universities, of my country.
 But in fact, did I ever have people around me, did I ever have a country?
 Or rather, did I have traumas to cure before I turned twelve, and no illusions whatsoever concerning the society in which I was living?

-My earliest memories, which must be situated, I presume, around the age of three, are those of the texture of peach skin and a little illustrated book that I had when I was in the hospital.
-I landed there, because my mother used to leave me alone outdoors to play when I was still too young to be admitted in the nursery school, and an older child pushed me down the slide with such a result that my leg was broken.
+My earliest memories, which must be situated, I presume, around the age of three, are those of a little illustrated book.
+As far as I can gather my recollection, it counted the story of a family of bears, very sad bears depicted in dark green; they were nonetheless my first company and solace.
+I had that book when I was in the hospital.
+I landed there, because my mother used to leave me alone outdoors to play when I was still too young to be admitted at the nursery school, and an older child pushed me down the slide with such a result that my leg was broken.
 I was so small that I had no idea what my name was and where my parents were living.
 But the accident did not teach them caution; my mother just made me recite my name and address over and over again.
 I was ten and a half when my sister was born, and I was expected to take care of the baby; once again I stayed long hours outdoors, this time with quite an adult-looking book and a baby carriage.
 I suppose that, with my reading and my seriousness, I looked older than my real age; some people must have imagined it was a case of a highly irregular maternity.
 This is why one day someone spat heartily on my best sweater.

 When it happened, I had no idea why.
-I could only construe the reasons a posteriori, in the light of my subsequent experience and of what happened in my country later on.
-We were in the beginnings of the Church-promoted anti-abortion / pro-morality campaign.
-A female, even one of such a tender age, was under attack, ready for the victimisation; anyone could spit on her in total impunity.
-I think that the person who did it was a young male, like those "crusaders" who participate nowadays in fascist manifestations, hoisting DEUS VULT written in big black letters; I recognised the face from my childhood on a photo from Poland in "The Independent".
+I could only construe the reasons a posteriori, in the light of my subsequent experience of my country.
+We must have been in the beginnings of the Church-promoted anti-abortion / pro-morality campaign.
+A female, even one of such a tender age, was under attack, ready for the victimization; anyone could spit on her in total impunity.
+I think that the person who did it was a young male, like those "crusaders" who participate nowadays in fascist manifestations, hoisting DEUS VULT written in big black letters; I recognized the face from my childhood on a photo from Poland in "The Independent".
 Perhaps these elements form some sort of secret symbolic constellation, tracing the diagram of inexplicable, nonsensical destiny of my country across the last half of a century.
 A boy, a girl, a book and a crusade.

-I write this paragraph here at the moment when Smarzowski's film electricises Polish audience, provoking a national debate on paedophiliac priests.
+I add this paragraph here in 2018, at the moment when Smarzowski's film Kler (The Clergy) electricises Polish audience, provoking a national debate on pedophiliac priests.
 But that was merely the tip of the iceberg.
 The society is still not ready to accept the stories of children and young girls abused not only in churches, but far more importantly, in family homes, courtyards in front of blocks of flats, popular allotments (działki).
 Abused in many ways, not only by actual sexual crimes committed on them, but firstly and more durably, by the atmosphere of insecurity; by the vague sensation of shame, uncleanness, unnamed guilt; by the information denied to them; by things unspeakable imposed upon them.

-In the meanwhile, it was apparently the time of the "sexual revolution" in Poland, initiated by the famous ars amandi (Sztuka kochania) by Michalina Wisłocka.
-I put the term between inverted commas, because I do believe there was no true sexual revolution in Poland up to the present day; the society never achieved the state of maturity or equilibrium in the intimate sphere.
-I even regard this fact as one of the sources of the present-day social crisis; those "crusaders" of today, as I imagine, are men literally encapsulated in their bubbles of compulsively watched hard porn, intoxicating their imagination and rendering them unable to build up a normal relationship with any woman whatsoever.
+It was apparently the time of the "sexual revolution" in Poland, initiated, in 1978, by the famous ars amandi (Sztuka kochania) by Michalina Wisłocka.
+I put the term between inverted commas, because I do believe there has been no true sexual revolution in Poland up to the present day; the society has never achieved the state of maturity or equilibrium in the intimate sphere.
+I even regard this fact as one of the sources of the present-day social crisis; those "crusaders" of today are men literally encapsulated in their bubbles of compulsively watched hard porn, intoxicating their imagination and rendering them unable to build up a normal relationship with any woman whatsoever.
 Their dream of strength, fulfilled in massive extreme right manifestations (the last one gathered a crowd of 250 000, predominantly male, participants), starts in their private capsules of hard porn.
+I came to these ideas just by personal musing, but I believe they are not entirely original.
+As early as 1933, there was a German publication by a certain Wilhelm Reich, analyzing the relationship between sexuality and fascism.
+I never found time and patience to actually read it, but perhaps we should.

-Yet I am by no means inclined to criticise Wisłocka's book or belittle its importance in the early eighties.
-It was indeed a revolutionary book, only that it failed to make the revolution stay with us; even on that date, it was only relatively reliable in the advice about contraceptive methods it tried to provide; these were still the times before the pill, as far as Poland was concerned.
-Later on, for my 18th birthday, I received yet another book, published and distributed under the auspices of the Catholic Church, where I could find the instruction how to follow the so called calendar method, today also known as Vatican roulette.
-There was also a hint that the woman achieves some sort of ecstasy at the moment of childbirth, more precisely when the child's head is pushed through her vagina, if she is not under the effect of strong painkillers (sic!).
+This is why I am by no means inclined to criticize Wisłocka's book or belittle its importance in the early eighties.
+It was indeed a revolutionary one; it is most unfortunate that it failed to make the revolution stay with us.
+It was only relatively reliable in the advice about contraceptive methods the author tried to provide; these were still the times before the pill, as far as Poland was concerned.
+But later on, for my 18th birthday, I received yet another book, published and distributed under the auspices of the Catholic Church, where I could find the instruction how to follow the so called calendar method, today also known as Vatican roulette; there was also a hint that the woman achieves some sort of ecstasy at the moment of childbirth, more precisely when the child's head is pushed through her vagina, if she is not under the effect of strong painkillers (sic!).
 This is just to suggest the abysmal difference between Wisłocka's book and other, often highly fantasist writings available at the time.
 For instance, we also had in Poland a kind of book about sexual cultures of the world.
 If I remember correctly, it was Lew Starowicz who authored it.
-It was incredibly naive, badly written, sort of amateurish publication.
+It was incredibly naive, badly written, sort of graphomaniac publication.

-Against that background, Wisłocka's book truly appeared as brilliant; at least, it had something authentic in it, something that made its revolutionary importance both in Poland and in a series of East European countries where it was translated.
+Against that background, Wisłocka's book truly appeared as brilliant; at least, it had something authentic in it, something that made its impact both in Poland and in a series of East European countries where it was translated.
 Many years later, I was deeply shocked by the author's biography, Sztuka kochania gorszycielki, published in 2014 by Violetta Ozminkowski.
-The episodes from Wisłocka's life were illustrative of the harshness of any Polish female destiny.
-At least as far as Ozminkowski depicts it, it started with a regular rape and continued with the experience of polygamy imposed by her husband, a painful childbirth, a painful divorce, a painful loneliness, without mentioning such collateral aspects as the sexist context of her academic life.
+The episodes from Wisłocka's life that her biographer revealed were illustrative of the harshness of any Polish female destiny: it started with a regular rape and continued with the experience of polygamy imposed by her husband, a painful childbirth, a painful divorce, a painful loneliness, without mentioning such collateral aspects as the sexist context of her academic life.
 Yet the culminating, ending moment of the biography was the revelation of the secret behind the only erotically positive male figure, a sailor Wisłocka encountered during her vacation.
 That client of many brothels of the world was supposed to give her the first orgasmic experience and inspire the making of the revolutionary Sztuka kochania.
-Nonetheless, the testimony strategically put by Ozminkowski at the end of Wisłocka's biography indicates that guy was not even a sailor; he was merely an animator from the local tourist centre, living seasonal romance throughout each summer.
+Nonetheless, the testimony strategically put by Ozminkowski at the end of Wisłocka's biography shows that guy was not even a sailor; he was merely an animator from the local tourist centre, living seasonal romance throughout each summer.
 He created his sailor brothel-going persona merely to fascinate lonely, frustrated women such as the future author of Sztuka kochania.
 It was an imposture all over, the entire sexual revolution of Poland, initiated by a woman who was so tragically unhappy throughout her own sexual life.
 We were taught about love and eroticism by someone who never truly experienced any of them.

 Among the plethora of heroes and champions of the Mahabharata, there is also Ekalavya, a gifted student to whom Drona, the archery master of Arjuna, refused his teachings.
 Descendant of the jungle tribes, he was coming from the wrong caste.
 The neatness and beauty of the solar arrow achieving its target was too much for his sort of people.